smileformylove/smileformylove.github.io/index.md

 - **May 2025**: Our team 'NewbeeDVC' have won **the first place** in the E2E track of [the ISCAS Grand Challenge 2025](https://iscasnnvcgc.github.io/awards/)!

-- **April 2025**: Our work["SmartFreeEdit: Mask-Free Spatial-Aware Image Editing with Complex Instruction Understanding"](https://arxiv.org/pdf/2504.12704) is public!
-And the corresponding report is public in [TeleAI](https://mp.weixin.qq.com/s/esmn7HUqJjA5rIK0bJ-MaQ?version=4.1.36.70499&platform=mac&from=industrynews) and [the project page](https://smartfreeedit.github.io/)!
+- **April 2025**: Our work["SmartFreeEdit: Mask-Free Spatial-Aware Image Editing with Complex Instruction Understanding"](https://smartfreeedit.github.io/) is public!
+And the corresponding report is public in [TeleAI](https://mp.weixin.qq.com/s/esmn7HUqJjA5rIK0bJ-MaQ?version=4.1.36.70499&platform=mac&from=industrynews)!

 - **Nov 2024**: New Job!
 I will serve as a reseach scientist at TeleAI.